fantauzzi/CarND-MPC-Project/README.md

 ## Polynomial Fitting and MPC Pre-Processing

 Before fitting the cubic polynomial to the waypoints, I transform them into the car reference system at time `t`.
 That is, a coordinates reference system with origin on the car poise, where `x=0` and `y=0` in the car center of gravity, and a yaw of 0 radians is aligned with the `x` axis.
-In this reference system, the car has of course coordinates `(0,0,0)`.
+In this reference system, the car has coordinates `(0,0,0)`.

-This allows to simplify the kinematic model, also for handling latency (se below), and allows me to send the optimisation results straight to the simulator, without further coordinates transformation.
+This simplifies the kinematic model, also for handling latency (se below), and allows me to send the optimisation results to the simulator without further coordinates transformation.
 The simulator in fact expects a list of waypoints, and the predicted car positions at time `t, t+1, ..., t+N-1`, in the car reference system (at time `t`).

 ## MPC with Latency